-- Labor market remains strong and continues to strengthen with solid job gains. (slight change) - Economic activity slowed from rising at a strong rate. (change) - Gains in jobs have been solid from strong. (slight change) - Unemployment rate has remained low. (no change) - Household spending slowed as compared to growing stronger. (change) - Business fixed investment slowed as compared to moderated. (change) - Inflation (nominal) declined as compared to remained near to 2%. (change) - Inflation (core) remains near 2%. (no change) - Recognized short-term market-based inflation remains low but long-term, surveybased measures remain little changed for the long run. (no change) - Maintain the federal funds target rate range at 2-1/4 to 2-1/2 percent. (no change) - Based on sustained economic activity, strong labor market and the "symmetric" 2% objective in the medium term. (no change) - In light of global economic and financial developments and muted inflation pressure, the Committee will be patient as it determines future adjustments to the target rate range. (no change) - Future timing and size of adjustments to fed funds target range will be based on labor market conditions, inflation indicators and readings on financial and international development. (no change)
+- Labor market remains strong and solid job gains. (no change) - Economic activity rose at a solid rate. (change) - Unemployment rate has remained low. (no change) - Growth of household spending slowed. (no change) - Growth of business fixed investment slowed. (no change) - Inflation (nominal) declined and running below 2%. (change) - Inflation (core) declined and running below 2%. (change) - Short-term market-based inflation remains low but long-term, survey-based measures remain little changed for the long run. (no change) - Maintain the federal funds target rate range at 2-1/4 to 2-1/2 percent. (no change) - Based on sustained economic activity, strong labor market and the "symmetric" 2% objective in the medium term. (no change) - In light of global economic and financial developments and muted inflation pressure, the Committee will be patient as it determines future adjustments to the target rate range. (no change) - Future timing and size of adjustments to fed funds target range will be based on labor market conditions, inflation indicators and readings on financial and international development. (no change)

 For release at 2 p.m.
-EST

-Information received since the Federal Open Market Committee met in January December indicates that the labor market remains strong but has continued to strengthen and that growth of economic activity has slowed from its been rising at a solid rate in the fourth quarter.
-Payroll employment was little changed in February, but job - Job gains have been solid strong, on average, in recent months, and the unemployment rate has remained low.
-Recent indicators point to slower growth of household Household spending has continued to grow strongly, while growth of business fixed investment in the first quarter has moderated from its rapid pace earlier last year.
-On a 12-month basis, both overall inflation has declined, largely as a result of lower energy prices; and inflation for items other than food and energy remains remain near 2 percent.
-On balance, Although market-based measures of inflation compensation remains low have moved lower in recent months, and survey-based measures of longer-term inflation expectations are little changed.
+Information received since the Federal Open Market Committee met in January March indicates that the labor market remains strong but and that growth of economic activity rose at a has slowed from its solid rate.
+Job in the fourth quarter.
+Payroll employment was little changed in February, but job gains have been solid, on average, in recent months, and the unemployment rate has remained low.
+Growth-Recent indicators point to slower growth of household spending and business fixed investment slowed in the first quarter.
+On a 12-month basis, overall inflation and has declined, largely as a result of lower energy prices; inflation for items other than food and energy have declined and are running below remains near 2 percent.
+On balance, market-based measures of inflation compensation have remained low in recent months, and survey based measures of longer-term inflation expectations are little changed.